samueljmello/github-actions-exercises/02-Understanding-Context-Variables.md

 4. Add & commit your changes, then publish your branch.
 5. Go to your repository, and view the Actions tab to see the execution against your published branch.

 The result will be an execution of the workflow whenever any changes are pushed EXCEPT on the `main` branch.
-Context information for `github` and `job` are viewable in the output.
+Context information is viewable in the output so that you can understand how to utilize those values in your workflows.

 ## Step 2: Update the workflow to with step output
 Previously, we saw all the data available in the various context objects, but the `steps` context variable was empty.
 Here, we will learn how to populate the `steps` context variable, so we can pass data to subsequent steps.
 We will also purposely ommit a setting required to complete this step as it can be a common mistake.